Alzheimer's disease care at Mayo Clinic

 Your Mayo Clinic care team

 Mayo Clinic doctors from many disciplines, including neurology, neuroscience, psychology and psychiatry, collaborate to provide you with the best Alzheimer's disease care.

 Mayo Clinic doctors work together as a team to determine the most appropriate treatment for your condition.
-Your care is discussed among the team, your test results are available quickly, appointments are scheduled in coordination, and the most highly specialized experts in the world are all working together to determine what's best for you.
+Your care is discussed among the team, your test results are available quickly, appointments are scheduled in coordination and the most highly specialized experts in the world are all working together to determine the best care plan for your needs.

 Advanced diagnosis and treatment

 Doctors and researchers at Mayo Clinic have extensive experience evaluating people who have Alzheimer's disease.
 Mayo Clinic has also pioneered new models of care for people with mild cognitive impairment (MCI), a condition that often leads to Alzheimer's disease.

 Expertise and rankings